sultan99/react-on-lambda/README.md

 `λ` wraps [styled-components](https://github.com/styled-components/styled-components)
 and returns a function.
->Usage of styled-components is optional
+>Installation of styled-components is optional

 ```js
 import λ from 'react-on-lambda'